SapirGabay/sapirgabay.github.io/index.md

 ## 📌 About Me <a id="about"></a>

-**Sapir Gabay** Industrial Engineering & Management graduate, Ben-Gurion University (Intelligent Systems, GPA 87)
+**Sapir Gabay** - Industrial Engineering & Management graduate, Ben-Gurion University (Intelligent Systems, GPA 87)

 - Building ETL pipelines and Power BI dashboards with large-scale datasets (millions of rows) for tech and SaaS companies, analyzing ARR, Churn, Cohort retention, and other key metrics
 - Evaluated deep-tech startups and built an early-stage investor community at BGU's entrepreneurship center
-- Hands-on builder - SQL, Python, Python, and independent AI/automation projects (n8n, Claude Code)
+- Hands-on builder - SQL, Python, and independent AI/automation projects (n8n, Claude Code)

 *A few projects I've worked on:*